 UFI A funding program for eco-friendly investments

-The UFI is an eco-friendly funding program that creates also positive effects for investment, health and employment in Austria.
+UFI is the governmental funding program that helps creating positive effects on investment, health and employment in Austria.

 Furthermore, the overall Environmental Subsidy Act also covers programs focusing on residential water management, remediation of contaminated sites and international climate-finance etcetera.

 The positive effects of the UFI

 In 2021 UFI funding of about 274 million Euro was granted for 33.675 projects, which accounted for an overall investment of 1.678 billion Euro in Austria.
 These projects will lead to annual energy savings of approximately 920.000 MWh and to annual CO2 reductions of approximately 507.000 tons.

 These figures include subsidies for the energy-efficient renovation of buildings and the replacement of fossil-based heating boilers:

 The Environmental Subsidy Act regulates the organization and principles as well as the form of financing.
 The task of granting funding for environmental actions in the context of UFI is executed by the Federal Minister for Climate Action, Environment, Energy, Mobility, Innovation and Technology.
 Besides determining the specific criteria for granting and setting the aims for the funding policy via guidelines the Minister decides on granting subsidies.